Baked Hawaiian Roll Sliders with Ham, Turkey, & Cheese

 Step 4: Crunch up the crispy fried onions (I just use a fork) and stir them into the butter/sugar glaze.
 Immediately brush the tops of the sliders with the glaze and bake in the oven for about 10 minutes.
 The top should be golden brown and the meat and cheese heated through.
 Carefully remove from the oven and slice through the perforations to make individual sliders.
 So good!

-Sweet Hawaiian Sliders
+Baked Hawaiian Roll Sliders

 Ingredients